Airalo Review: Is It Still the Best Travel eSIM in 2026?

 - Choose your eSIM plan: Pick a single-country, regional, or global eSIM, select your data amount and validity period, and complete the purchase.

 - Install the eSIM: You’ll be prompted to install the eSIM right after purchase.
-The easiest method is direct installation through the app, but you can also use a QR code or manual setup if needed.
+The easiest method is Direct eSIM Installation through the Airalo app (iOS and Android), where the profile downloads and configures itself with a single tap.
+No second device needed to scan a QR code.
+You can also use a QR code or manual activation code if you prefer.

 - Enable data roaming (important): Go to your phone’s cellular settings, enable the Airalo eSIM, and turn data roaming ON for the Airalo eSIM.
 This is required for it to connect to partner networks.